South Africa

 Market Share:

-Mozambique's export portfolio to South Africa demonstrates strategic specialization, with leading products representing a key competitive advantage in this bilateral market.
+Mozambique's export portfolio to South Africa demonstrates strategic specialization, with petroleum gases and other gaseous hydrocarbons: liquefied, natural gas representing a key competitive advantage in this bilateral market.

 $6.14B